stevematney/writing/The Big Guide to Web Components Built With React/The Big Guide to Web Components Built With React.md

 ![Diagram describing traffic from base-domain.com being sent to multiple different servers, depending on the path.](./right-hand-routing.png)

-This allows our teams to manage their business domain (or Bounded Context) entirely, from how business logic is handled on the server side to how display and inputs are handled on the client side.
+This allows our teams to manage their entire business domain (or Bounded Context), from how business logic is handled on the server side to how display and inputs are handled on the client side.

 In order to deliver Web Components as single JavaScript files from multiple different servers, we simply deploy those files to these independent servers, and refer to them using our path-based routing.
 For example, a Shopping web component url may be something like `base-domain.com/shop/shopping-component.js`, which will be delivered by a server in the Shopping Bounded Context.
 For a separate Bounded Context, like Account, you might have a similar url for a Web Component — something like `base-domain.com/account/account-component.js` — which is delivered from a server in the Account Bounded Context.